Sava Saračević: Biography

-Bishop Sava of Edmonton was of Serbian nationality.
-He was born in the village of Ljutovnica near Belgrade.
-He studied at the schools of the cities of Čačak and Kragujevac, and graduated from the Faculty of Law of the University of Belgrade.
-He worked as a lawyer, then as a judge in various cities of Yugoslavia (Trelog, Čačak, Gnjilane, and Belgrade).
+Sava Saračević was born as Jovan Saračević in the village of Ljutovnica near Belgrade into a Serbian family.
+He attended schools in Čačak and Kragujevac, and graduated from the Faculty of Law at the University of Belgrade.
+He worked as a lawyer, then as a judge in various cities across Yugoslavia (Trelog, Čačak, Gnjilane, and Belgrade).

-While practicing law, he also began studying at the theological faculty of Belgrade University.
-He graduated in 1943.
+While practicing law, Saračević studied at the Faculty of Theology at the University of Belgrade, graduating in 1943.

-After coming to power in Yugoslavia, the Communists began to persecute him as an educated Christian and a man who occupied a prominent place under the old regime.
-This forced him to leave his homeland.
+After the League of Communists of Yugoslavia came to power, Saračević was persecuted as an educated Christian and a prominent figure of the old regime, forcing him to emigrate.

-In early 1948 he went to Buenos Aires, then traveled to Paraguay to meet Bishop Leontius Filippovich, where he joined the monastic community created there by Bishop Leontius.
-In the same year, Bishop Leontius tonsured him in the Rassophore, and on the Feast of the Annunciation raised him to the office of Deacon.
+In early 1948, Saračević arrived in Buenos Aires, then traveled to Paraguay to meet Bishop Leontius Filippovich, where he joined the monastic community established there by Bishop Leontius.
+That same year, Bishop Leontius tonsured him into the Rassophore and on the Feast of the Annunciation, ordained him as a deacon.

-From Paraguay he returned to Buenos Aires, where on August 28, 1949, Archbishop Panteleimon Rudyk elevated him to the rank of hieromonk and he became a clergyman of the Holy Resurrection Cathedral in Buenos Aires,.
-He served there for more than six years.
+From Paraguay, Saračević returned to Buenos Aires, where on August 28th, 1949, Archbishop Panteleimon Rudyk of Argentina and Buenos Aires elevated him to the rank of hieromonk.
+Saračević became a cleric at the Resurrection Cathedral in Buenos Aires, where he served for more than six years.

-In December 1956, Bishop Athanasius Martos entrusted him with the care of the Intercession Church in Temperley, a suburb of Buenos Aires.
-In May 1958, Archimandrite Sava reached an agreement with the artist LN Ryk-Kovalevskaya, where the latter had to write an icon for the iconostasis.
-Funds were raised by appealing to the parishioners who had to choose an icon and pay for the letter.
-Concerts were also held to contribute in building the temple.
-These initiatives were successful, immediately the raising all necessary funds for the church construction.
-He served in Temperley until his departure for New York in August 1958.
+In December 1956, Bishop Athanasius Martos entrusted Saračević with the care of the Church of the Intercession in Temperley.
+In May 1958, an agreement was reached between Saračević and the artist L. N. Ryk-Kovalevskaya, where the latter would paint icons for the iconostasis.
+The necessary funds were raised by appealing to parishioners, who were to choose an icon and pay for its painting.
+Benefit concerts were also held to contribute.
+These initiatives were successful, quickly raising the necessary funds for all the icons.
+Saračević served in Temperley until his departure for New York City in August 1958.